-Before the "final" Project Expenditure Report is processed, the subrecipient must submit to the Department all outstanding project reports and documentation, and must have satisfied all special conditions.
+Before the "final" Project Expenditure Report will be processed, the subrecipient must submit to the Department all outstanding project reports and must have satisfied all special conditions.
 Failure to comply with the above provisions shall result in forfeiture of reimbursement.